JLuc/scribus-project-manager/README.md

 ## Other options

 Try `-?` option for each tool so as to see main options.
-Mainly makbook example  (to be split in 2 files : makbook and project.config)
+Mainly makebook example  (to be split in 2 files : makebook and project.config)

 #Other